 Connecticut lawmakers have passed a law that places something of a procedural hurdle in the path of injured patients looking to take their case to court.

-General Statutes of Connecticut section 52-190a says that, before filing a medical malpractice lawsuit against a health care provider in the state's civil court system, the injured patient (or the patient's attorney) must file a certificate with the court declaring:
+Connecticut General Statutes section 52-190a says that, before filing a medical malpractice lawsuit against a health care provider in the state's civil court system, the injured patient (or the patient's attorney) must file a certificate with the court declaring:

 Section 52-190a also says that, as part of the "reasonable inquiry" process, the plaintiff is required to "obtain a written and signed opinion" from a qualified medical expert, in which the expert: